PassiveLemon/lemon-debian/README.md

 # lemon-debian
 Scripts to install my custom Debian systems. </br>

-VERY BIG WIP.
+ - VERY BIG WIP.
 Don't use if you aren't me unless you want to probably encounter bugs.
 It works for me, it might not for you. </br>
-Tested on Debian 11 minimal install
+ - Only tested on Debian 11 minimal install

 # Instructions: </br>
  - Install Debian with the minimal iso and do not chose a desktop environment. </br>